zhenyuanlu/zhenyuanlu.github.io/_courses/ie6600_bos_fa20.md

 If you have difficulty to keep up with any materials or homework for personal reasons please let me know early.
 If you or your friends/classmates who appears to be struggling, or having trouble coping with stress.
 We strongly encourage you to seek support at the [We Care](https://studentlife.northeastern.edu/we-care/){:target="\_blank"} program at NEU.
 At Northeastern, a student is never alone when struggling with a demanding situation.

 ***
+### homework
+There are 6 individual homework assignments.
+Due day will be posted with the homework.
+Late submission would not be accepted.
+Please let me know 72 hours in advance before the due day if you need extensions with a reasonable justification.
+Requests for regrades in writing will only be accepted no less than 10 days after receiving grade.
+Please send the instructor your NUID, and name with title “Request for regrade: HW+number” via email.
+The new grade may be lower than the original one.

+Please feel free to refer to any materials from my slides.
+You may discuss homework with your classmates, but all the assignments are supposed to completed by your own.
+Sharing of completed solutions will not be tolerated.
+Plagiarism will be considered, if solutions and project documentations with a very high degree of similarity with other student’s or materials online.
+Such academic dishonesty will be handled in accordance with university policies.

+***
+### Projects
+More details will be posted later in the semester.

+***